philsca/dev_environment/README.md

     Username: vagrant
     Password: vagrant

+After you've fire up the vm in graphical mode for the first time you'll probably want to adjust the vm screen resolution.
+Right click on the VirtualBox display icon at the bottom of the window and pick an appropriate screen resolution and display mode to suite your monitor.

 To shutdown the VM ust go to the development_vm directory is a command line and run:

     vagrant halt

 This will perform a clean shutdown of the environment.

+## Configuring the environment

+### User configuration

+Edit the file ~/shared/scripts/user_env.sh
+Set your own name, email address etc.